Battery measurement module

 See the Overview: Firmware architecture for more information about the event-based communication in the nRF Desktop application and about how to read this table.

-The Battery measurement module uses Zephyr’s ADC driver to measure voltage.
+The Battery measurement module uses Zephyr’s Analog-to-Digital Converter (ADC) driver to measure voltage.
 For this reason, set the following options:

 CONFIG_ADC- The module’s implementation uses Zephyr ADC driver.

 CONFIG_ADC_NRFX_SAADC- The module’s implementation uses nrfx SAADC driver for nRF52 MCU series.

 Set CONFIG_DESKTOP_BATTERY_MEAS to enable the module.
 Also, make sure to define CONFIG_DESKTOP_BATTERY_MEAS_POLL_INTERVAL_MS, that is the amount of time between the subsequent battery measurements (in ms).